Shubhamm-02/Type-Ahead/README.md

 > the rim and **walk clockwise** to the first server you meet.
 Now add a server:
 > it drops onto the rim and only steals the slice of keys between it and the
 > previous server.
 Every other key keeps its home.
 On average only **K/N** keys
-> move when the cluster changes — not all of them.
+> move when the cluster changes, not all of them.

 **Virtual nodes.** With only one point per server, the slices come out uneven.
 So each physical server is placed at **many** points (here: **150**).
 More points